fabric8io/gofabric8/README.md

 Available Commands:
-  validate    Validate your Kubernetes or OpenShift environment deploy      Deploy fabric8 to your Kubernetes or OpenShift environment pull        Pulls the docker images for the given templates routes      Creates any missing Routes for services secrets     Set up Secrets on your Kubernetes or OpenShift environment volume      Creates a persisent volume for fabric8 apps needing persistent disk version     Display version & exit help        Help about any command
+  validate    Validate your Kubernetes or OpenShift environment deploy      Deploy fabric8 to your Kubernetes or OpenShift environment run         Runs a fabric8 microservice from one of the installed templates pull        Pulls the docker images for the given templates ingress     Creates any missing Ingress resources for services routes      Creates any missing Routes for services secrets     Set up Secrets on your Kubernetes or OpenShift environment service     Opens the specified Kubernetes service in your browser volumes     Creates a persisent volume for any pending persistance volume claims version     Display version & exit

 Flags:
+      --as string                      Username to impersonate for the operation.
-      --alsologtostderr=false: log to standard error as well as files --api-server="vagrant.f8": The server used to connect to kubernetes/openshift api if different from the --domain param --api-version="": The API version to use when talking to the server --certificate-authority="": Path to a cert. file for the certificate authority.
+      --certificate-authority string   Path to a cert. file for the certificate authority.
-      --client-certificate="": Path to a client key file for TLS.
+      --client-certificate string      Path to a client certificate file for TLS.
-      --client-key="": Path to a client key file for TLS.
+      --client-key string              Path to a client key file for TLS.
-      --cluster="": The name of the kubeconfig cluster to use --context="": The name of the kubeconfig context to use -d  --domain="vagrant.f8": The domain fabric8 should be accessible at.
+      --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --fabric8-version string         fabric8 version (default "latest")
-  -h, --help=false: help for gofabric8
-      --insecure-skip-tls-verify=false: If true, the server's certificate will not be checked for validity.
+      --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure.
-      --kubeconfig="": Path to the kubeconfig file to use for CLI requests.
+      --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
-      --log-backtrace-at=:0: when logging hits line file:N, emit a stack trace --log-dir=: If non-empty, write log files in this directory --log-flush-frequency=5s: Maximum number of seconds between log flushes --logtostderr=true: log to standard error instead of files --match-server-version=false: Require server version to match client version --namespace="": If present, the namespace scope for this CLI request.
+      --log-flush-frequency duration   Maximum number of seconds between log flushes (default 5s) --match-server-version           Require server version to match client version --namespace string               If present, the namespace scope for this CLI request.
-      --password="": Password for basic authentication to the API server.
+      --password string                Password for basic authentication to the API server.
-  -s, --server="": The address and port of the Kubernetes API server
+  -s, --server string                  The address and port of the Kubernetes API server
-      --stderrthreshold=2: logs at or above this threshold go to stderr --token="": Bearer token for authentication to the API server.
+      --token string                   Bearer token for authentication to the API server.
-      --user="": The name of the kubeconfig user to use --username="": Username for basic authentication to the API server.
+      --user string                    The name of the kubeconfig user to use --username string                Username for basic authentication to the API server.
-      --v=0: log level for V logs
-      --validate=false: If true, use a schema to validate the input before sending it -v, --version="latest": fabric8 version
-      --vmodule=: comma-separated list of pattern=N settings for file-filtered logging -y, --yes=false: assume yes
+  -y, --yes                            assume yes

 Use "gofabric8 [command] --help" for more information about a command.
 ```